Mind the Gap! Bridging Explainable Artificial Intelligence and Human Understanding with Luhmann's Functional Theory of Communication: Theorising Artificial Intelligence Explainability and Society

-In view of these findings it may be difficult or impossible to achieve meaningful and satisfactory algorithmic explainability without an appropriate communication framework. \emph{Algorithmic recourse}~\cite{karimi2021algorithmic,poyiadzi2020face} -- offering a sequence of actions guiding an explainee towards the desired outcome -- is only a partial realisation of this paradigm since human input is still limited or non-existent, making it a one-sided process. \emph{Formal communication schemas and interaction protocols}, for example realised through a natural language dialogue, conversation or otherwise, have also been studied in this context, offering theoretical foundations, design patterns and frameworks for dynamic personalisation of explanations~\cite{walton2007dialogical,arioua2015formalizing,walton2011dialogue,walton2016dialogue,madumal2019grounded,schneider2019personalized}.
-These technical concepts aim to model and facilitate explanatory interactions between two intelligent agents, be they humans, machines or one of each, using explanatory and questioning (examination) dialogue modes (e.g., implemented with formal argumentation~\cite{dung2009assumption}) that allow the interlocutors to argue, dispute and challenge problematic aspects of (automated) decisions and their explanations.
-While insightful, these contributions are fairly abstract and predominantly theoretical as well as difficult to implement, hence they have not yet been embraced by practical explainability tools.
+In view of these findings it may be difficult or even impossible to achieve meaningful and satisfactory algorithmic explainability without an appropriate \emph{communication framework} in place.
+For example, \emph{algorithmic recourse} -- which is a popular realisation of XAI that offers a sequence of actions guiding an explainee towards the desired outcome -- is only a partial realisation of this paradigm since human input is still limited or non-existent, making it a one-sided process~\cite{poyiadzi2020face,karimi2021algorithmic}. \emph{Formal communication schemas} and \emph{interaction protocols}, e.g., realised through a natural language dialogue, conversation or otherwise, have also been studied in this context, offering theoretical foundations, design patterns and frameworks for dynamic personalisation of explanations~\cite{walton2007dialogical,walton2011dialogue,walton2016dialogue,arioua2015formalizing,madumal2019grounded,schneider2019personalized}.
+These technical concepts aim to model and facilitate explanatory interactions between two intelligent agents, be they humans, machines or one of each, using explanatory and questioning (examination) dialogue modes -- e.g., implemented with formal argumentation~\cite{dung2009assumption} -- that allow the interlocutors to argue, dispute and challenge problematic aspects of (automated) decisions and their explanations.
+While insightful, these contributions are fairly abstract, predominantly theoretical and primarily grounded in technical research, yet difficult to implement, hence they have not yet been fully embraced by practical explainability tools with a few notable exceptions~\cite{kuzba2020would,malandri2023convxai}.

+Design, evaluation and deployment of XAI systems outside of academic research have proven to be challenging as well~\cite{bhatt2020explainable}.
+This is especially true for high stakes applications in which ante-hoc interpretability -- i.e., having a predictive model that is transparent by design -- is preferred~\cite{rudin2019stop,sokol2023reasonable}.
+Nonetheless, achieving this realisation of XAI requires more effort and domain knowledge than working with more universal and ubiquitous post-hoc approaches, where explainability is retrofitted into pre-existing data-driven systems by constructing a separate explanatory model.
+While producing insights that look like plausible explanations, the latter techniques often cannot guarantee their correctness, hence may be untrustworthy and misleading~\cite{sokol2022what,sokol2020towards}.